 The main downside is that you aren't covered by the service guarantee, so you aren't automatically refunded for any charges incurred as a result of a direct debit or standing order failing to transfer properly.

 It may also take longer than seven days to complete the switch.

 And, the best switching incentives are often reserved for customers who use the full switch (CASS).

 The Financial Conduct Authority (FCA) has told banks and building societies to publish more information to help people make more meaningful comparisons between current account providers.
 In the new tables, you can find out:

 - how and when services and helplines are available

 - contact details for help, including for 24 hour helplines

 - how often the firm has had to report major operational and security incidents

 - the level of complaints made against the firm

-Current account providers will be required to publish most of this information from 15 August 2018 onwards, although they have until 15 February 2019 before they are required to publish account opening and debit card replacement metrics.
+Current account providers have been required to publish most of this information since 15 August 2018, although they have until 15 February 2019 before they are required to publish account opening and debit card replacement metrics.